sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_examples/plot_llama_diff_dort_301.rst

  .. code-block:: none

-    /home/xadupre/vv/this/lib/python3.10/site-packages/torch/onnx/_internal/_exporter_legacy.py:108: UserWarning: torch.onnx.dynamo_export only implements opset version 18 for now.
+    /home/xadupre/vv/this/lib/python3.10/site-packages/torch/onnx/_internal/_exporter_legacy.py:101: UserWarning: torch.onnx.dynamo_export only implements opset version 18 for now.
 If you need to use a different opset version, please register them with register_custom_op. warnings.warn(
-    /home/xadupre/vv/this/lib/python3.10/site-packages/torch/onnx/_internal/fx/onnxfunction_dispatcher.py:503: FutureWarning: 'onnxscript.values.TracedOnnxFunction.param_schemas' is deprecated in version 0.1 and will be removed in the future.
-Please use '.op_signature' instead. self.param_schema = self.onnxfunction.param_schemas()
     Applied 9 of general pattern rewrite rules.
     Applied 1 of general pattern rewrite rules.

 ..
-GENERATED FROM PYTHON SOURCE LINES 267-270
+GENERATED FROM PYTHON SOURCE LINES 272-275

 For forward, there are two files, one onnx model and the graph module printed in a txt file.
 For backward, there are two onnx models.
 Then it is multiplied by the number of backends.

 ..
-GENERATED FROM PYTHON SOURCE LINES 270-274
+GENERATED FROM PYTHON SOURCE LINES 275-279

 .. code-block:: Python